davidagtz/DavidsSite/README.md

 		- MongoDB
 	- Front end:
 		- JQuery
+- Templates for configurations.json and other things [here](./templates.md).
+Information on email delivery can also be found there.
 - To run the website (On Windows Machines):
 	- Set up configurations.json
 	- Start the database, typically by executing `mongod`